 In total, 90 stakeholders from national and local policy makers, universities, private and public research institutions, social welfare organisations, food companies, waste management companies and consultants from 27 different countries joined us and shared their valuable experiences!

 The presentations will be provided here soon!

-The regional FLW workshop will be organised in cooperation with Indonesia in 2022.
+The regional FLW workshop will be organised in cooperation with MACS-G20 secretariat Indonesia from October 5th to 6th, 2022 in Yogyakarta.
 We will provide further information here.